openlibhums/memory-alpha/content/support/janeway-styleguide.md

 ## Editorial resources and hierarchy

 Use the following resources, including this guide, in this order:
-1. Project-specific guide.

-Specific projects may have their own style guides, outlining exceptions to this guide or advising on the use of specific terms.
+1. Project-specific guide: specific projects may have their own style guides, outlining exceptions to this guide or advising on the use of specific terms.

-2. This guide

-Where project-specific style guides do not provide guidance, follow this style guide.
+2. This guide: where project-specific style guides do not provide guidance, follow this style guide.

-3. Third-party resources

-If the previously listed resources do not provide guidance, you may wish to use the following:
+3. Third-party resources: if the previously listed resources do not provide guidance, you may wish to use the following:

 * Spelling: [Oxford English Dictionary](https://www.oed.com/) <!-- Internal note: BBK has a subscription. -->
 * If spelling not covered by OED: [Guardian and Observer style guide](https://www.theguardian.com/guardian-observer-style-guide-a)